ebishiru/phantomz/README.md

 ## How does the Game work?

-The game is a roguelike and raid simulator at the same time.
+The game is a roguelike and mmo raid simulator at the same time.
 Taking inspiration from popular roguelikes like Vampire Survivors, MegaBonk and Hades, I wanted the game to have replay functionality.
 I've noticed that most of these games have very simple controls and barely any mechanics besides moving around.
 I wanted this game to require more skill from the player, with leaderboards being the main goal for some players.

-Taking more inspiration from Final Fantasy 14, I enjoyed the raid combat of dodging telegraphs, seeing castbars and reactively dodging to mechanics, and hope to implement them in mine.
+Taking more inspiration from Final Fantasy XIV, I enjoyed the raid combat of dodging telegraphs, seeing castbars and reactively dodging to mechanics, and hope to implement them in mine.

 Visually speaking, I have zero experience in art.
 I'm hoping for a look close to Hollow Knight but Pixel.